 Las Gallinas discharges to Miller Creek that is connected to San Pablo Bay.
 The plant has approximately 15,800 service connections; it has a permitted capacity of 2.92 mgd ADWF and a peak wet weather secondary treatment capacity of 8.0 mgd.
-The plant performs nitrification using a series of trickling filters.
+The plant performs secondary treatment using two rock trickling filters and nitrification using a third trickling filter equipped with plastic media..
 Discharge to Miller Creek is prohibited June 1 through October 31.

-- ♦ Based on the average monthly values table, there are no emerging dry season trends as Las Gallinas does not typically discharge during the dry season. - Wet season trends analyzed (data not shown) and there are no emerging trends. - NOx is the majority of the nitrogen species discharged as would be expected since this plant nitrifies.
+- Based on the average monthly values table, there are no emerging dry season trends as Las Gallinas does not typically discharge during the dry season. - Wet season trends analyzed (statistical data not shown) and there is an emerging upward trend for flow, ammonia loads, and TKN loads.
+This trend is likely attributed to the most recent wet season that had relatively high levels of precipitation However, TN loads are relatively consistent over the years shown. - NOx is the majority of the nitrogen species discharged as would be expected since this plant nitrifies.
 A portion of ammonia bleeds through during the colder months.
 This increases the ammonia contribution during such months. - Ortho-P values are routinely greater than TP values.
 For such instances, ortho-P values were set equal to TP for the plots.
-The reported ortho-P values were, however, used for the data table. - ♦ Total phosphorus concentrations range from 1.5 to 5.3 mg P/L, This suggests occasional P removal as typical effluent TP concentrations are 4 to 6 mg P/L.
+The reported ortho-P values were, however, used for the data table. - ♦ Total phosphorus concentrations range from 0.5 to 5.3 mg P/L, This suggests occasional P removal as typical effluent TP concentrations are 4 to 6 mg P/L.